LaurePiechaczyk/project4-code-institute-django/README.md

 </details>

-## Background to understand the purpose of the game
+# Background to understand the purpose of the website
 In German, nouns are associated with one of three genders: masculine, feminine or neuter.

 It leads to the question:
 How do we learn which gender is associated with a noun?

 ## Aim of the project
-Create a website to help the user learning German Nouns by associated colors to the nouns.
+Create a website to help the user learn German nouns by associating colors to the nouns.

-# Target audience
+## Target audience
 Learners of German, especially those who want to improve their knowledge of German Nouns genders.

 # User Experience
 ## Visitor Goals
 - ### First Time Visitor Goals
-  - As a Visitor, I want to easily understand the main purpose of the site.
+  - As a First Time Visitor, I want to easily understand the main purpose of the site.
-  - As a Visitor, I want to understand easelly how the learning works.
+  - As a First Time Visitor, I want to easily understand how the learning works.
   - As a First Time Visitor, I want to get motivation and inspiration.
   - As a First Time Visitor, I want to start playing/learning rapidly.
   - As a First Time Visitor, I want to learn and get motivation.